 The Rite of Christian Initiation of Adults is a process where those interested in our Catholic faith come to explore “What Catholics believe”, and seek to discover if our tradition might help them grow closer to God.
 It is a time of inquiry and reflection; a time of education and formation.

-RCIA will last until a few weeks after Easter in the spring.
+RCIA starts in the fall and lasts until a few weeks after Easter in the spring.
 Each week, there will be a presentation on a belief or tradition of the Catholic Church, followed by group discussion and prayer.

 The RCIA process offers a variety of opportunities for parishioners to be involved, from providing refreshments on an occasional basis, to attending the sessions seeking an “update” in your faith, to acting as an active member of the team.